 Maintaining a healthy lifestyle, including a balanced diet, regular exercise, and avoiding smoking can help boost your immune system to clear HPV and reduce its symptoms.

-Chlamydia is a common STD caused by bacteria.
-People who have chlamydia often do not display any symptoms initially.
-In certain cases it shows symptoms like pain, burning sensation during urination and abnormal discharge from penis or vagina.
+Chlamydia is a common sexually transmitted disease (STD) caused by bacteria.
+Many people with chlamydia do not show any symptoms initially.
+In some cases, it may cause symptoms such as pain, a burning sensation during urination, and abnormal discharge from the penis or vagina.

-Like all STDS the best way to prevent chlamydia is to use condoms and to practice safe sex.
+Like all STDs, the best way to prevent chlamydia is by using condoms and practicing safe sex.

-Since chlamydia is a bacterial infection, it is easily treated with antibiotics both topical and oral.
+Since chlamydia is a bacterial infection, it can be effectively treated with both topical and oral antibiotics.

 Chlamydia can be diagnosed through urine tests or swab tests conducted by a healthcare provider.